libp2p/specs/http/peer-id-auth.md

 1. The server initiates the authentication by responding to a request that must be authenticated with the response header `WWW-Authenticate: Libp2p-PeerID challenge-client="<base64-encoded-challenge>`.
-The challenge MUST be randomly generated from server for sole purpose of authenticating the client.
-The server SHOULD store the challenge temporarily until the authentication is done.
+The challenge MUST be indistinguishable from random data.
+The Server MAY randomly generate this data, or MAY use an server-encrypted value.
+If using random data the server SHOULD store the challenge temporarily until the authentication is done.
 The challenge SHOULD be at least 32 bytes.